linuxdeepin/deepin-log-viewer/application/assets/deepin-log-viewer/log-viewer/en_US/log-viewer.md

 ## Main Menu

-In the main menu, you can switch themes, view help manual, and so on.
+In the main menu, you can [set refresh intervals](#Auto Refresh), switch themes, view help manual, and so on.

 ### Theme